Georges Leygues-class frigate

-The Georges Leygues class (Type C70 AS or Type F70 AS) was a class of anti-submarine destroyers of the French Navy.
+The Georges Leygues class (Type C70 AS or Type F70 AS) consisted of seven guided-missile destroyers built for the French Navy during the Cold War.
 They were multi-role ships due to their Exocet and Crotale missile armament, making them especially suitable for the defence of strategic positions, show of force operations, or as high seas escorts.
 The design was initially officially known as a "corvette" with the designation C70, but were internationally labelled an "anti-submarine destroyer" (hence the "D" in the hull numbers).
 Subsequently, the French referred to the ships as "frigates" with the designation F70.

-Design
+Design and description

+The Georges Leygues-class ships were designed as anti-submarine (ASW) escorts for the fleet.
+They had an overall length of 139 m, a beam of 14 m and a draught of 5.7 m.
+The ships had a standard displacement of 3830 t and 4500–4580 t at full load.
+The Georges Leyguess' propulsion machinery used a CODOG configuration with one SEMT-Pielstick 16PA6-V280 diesel engine and a Rolls-Royce Olympus TM3B gas turbine were coupled to each of the two propeller shafts.
+The diesels were used for speeds under 21 kn and the gas turbines for sprints up to 30 kn.
+The diesels were rated at a total of 12800 PS and the turbines at a total of 46200 shp.
+The combination give the ships a range of 9500 nmi at 17 kn.
+The frigates had a complement of 216 sailors.